splynx/docs/files/en/configuration/finance/reminders/reminders.md

 * **Reminder payment methods** - in case `All available payment methods` option is disabled, we can choose the particular payment method (-s) in drop-down list on which to send notifications;
 * **Attach unpaid invoices with reminders to email** - enable this option to attach unpaid invoices to the email.

-**Example:**
+**Examples:**

 Let's choose 9 days for the Reminder #1, 5 days for the Reminder #2 and 5 days for the Reminder #3.
 That means reminders will be sent on 10th, 15th and 20th of of month accordingly.
 All 3 dates selected for sending of reminders will be displayed in the **Calendar** next to **Reminders settings**.

 These settings are global and to update existing customers with these settings you can use the `Update existing customers` button.

-For example, I'd like to **update the day for reminder #1**, for customers in partner *Main* and recurring billing type, the update will look as follows:
+For instance, I'd like to **update the day for reminder #1**, for customers in partner *Main* and recurring billing type, the update will look as follows:

 ![update1](update.png)